After 17 hours of research evaluating 85 products, we picked T-fal OptiGrill Stainless Steel Indoor Electric Grill in Silver as our top choice.

-Simply put, liquid smoke is smoke that has been captured in steam and turned to a liquid that can be added into your food.
+Simply put, liquid smoke is smoke that has been captured in steam and turned into a liquid that can be added to your food.
 Wikipedia explains the complex process, but it's enough to know that it's FDA-approved and considered a "natural" food additive.

 To use liquid smoke to make your indoor-grilled food delicious, all you have to do is brush a little bit of the liquid onto the meat while cooking.
 (Emphasis on "little"—the liquid smoke is VERY strong!)
 Brushing it onto the meat in the final minutes of grilling will give it that smoky flavor even if you're cooking on an electric griddle.